|Looking for free financial help for cancer patients?|

 Ronald McDonald House Charities

 Ronald McDonald House specializes in providing lodgings and meals for families with a sick child.
 This allows a family to face the problem together.
 This free housing help cancer bills by eliminating the cost of a hotel stay while getting treatment.
-It also allows the family to concentrate on showing love to the patient, which is essential for the healing process.
+It also allows the family to show love to the patient, which is essential for the healing process.
 In some of the houses are playrooms for children and special suites for children with suppressed immune systems.

 Ronald McDonald House Charities